 As you can see, there are many real estate development projects on the secondary market, with yields up to 15%, and without huge premiums (the additional price you pay when buying on the secondary market).
 In fact, I bought most of my current portfolio on the secondary market, and I didn't pay more than 2% of premium on all the deals I invested in.
 It's also very easy to browse deals on the secondary market, and filter them by the remaining term, price, and expected rate of return.

 Let's now see my current returns on the Crowdestate platform.
-Here is a screenshot of part of my current portfolio on the platform:
+Here is a screenshot of part of my portfolio on the platform when I first wrote this review:

 So far, I gained 43.08 Euros on the platform, with an expected future yield of 13.73%, which perfectly makes sense as I invested in projects that yield around 14%.
 Note that didn't have any defaults so far on the platform, and only one project was slightly late in one payment, but they paid the full amount a few days after the due date.
 Crowdestate also provides other quite nice graphs to show you the current state of your portfolio, for example, the evolution of your portfolio value over time: